 Risk Factors for Dog Melanoma

-Much is unknown about what causes melanoma in dogs, or what risk factors may be associated with it.
-The following are possible risk factors, but with no strong data to support:
+Much is unknown about what causes melanoma in dogs or what risk factors may be associated with it.
+The following are possible risk factors, but with no strong data to support them:

-- Excessive licking one place on the skin, causing mutation in the cells.4
+- Excessive licking one place on the skin causes a mutation in the cells.4

 - Chemicals in the environment, hormones, or viruses.5